DWGodwin/geomod/README.md

 ### Intended Improvements, in order of priority:

-- Addressing CROSSTAB issue where true positives and false negatives are equal
 - Creation of a validation map comparing time step 1, predicted time step 2, and validation time step 2
 - Generation of intermediate time steps between time step 1 and 2
 - Testing on larger datasets